IDEA Public Schools: Student life

 As of 2016 around 95% of IDEA students were Hispanic, around 85% were economically disadvantaged, for around 33% English was a second language, and 5% of IDEA's students had special education needs.

 Each campus requires students to wear a polo shirt with the IDEA logo and campus name and khaki or navy pants.
-Students must keep their hair neat; for young men no facial hair is allowed and their hair must be short, and young women can wear only light makeup.
+In the past, students were required to keep their hair neat; for young men no facial hair was allowed and their hair must be short, and young women could wear only light makeup.
+As of late, many IDEA schools have become less strict about student self-expression.

 IDEA schools hold a "College Signing Day" event each year to celebrate academic achievement, at which seniors announce the college to which they have been accepted.
 In 2016 IDEA said that 62% of graduates were the first people in their family to attend college.

 Academics

 Admission is carried out by lottery, but students who have a juvenile record or a history of disciplinary problems may be excluded.

 The schools have a reputation for being academically rigorous.
 In 2016 the student to teacher ratio was 22; the statewide ratio was 15.2.

 Most of the curriculum for kindergarten through second grade is scripted.
 In all levels students in a given class are grouped be skill level and are regularly assessed, and group assignments changed accordingly.
 Groups move through defined sequences of lessons.
 All classes are taught in English.

 Students cannot advance to sixth grade without passing the State of Texas Assessment of Academic Readiness (STAAR) exam in 5th grade, and they cannot advance to 9th grade without passing the STAAR exam.
 Students get three tries and tutoring, and if they still fail, they are held back.
 About 15% of students in an IDEA school in eighth grade are no longer there by eleventh grade.

 Students take courses to learn the skills needed to take Advanced Placement courses beginning in sixth grade and in ninth grade they take their first AP course.
 They are scheduled to take eleven AP courses.

-According to IDEA's student handbook as of 2015, students are eligible to graduate “only if the student successfully completes the curriculum requirements identified by the SBOE (State Board of Education), has been accepted into a 4 year college or university, has completed a minimum of 125 hours of community service, and has performed satisfactorily on required end of course assessment instruments.”
-As of 2016, about 65% of students who enter 9th grade to do not graduate at an IDEA school.
+According to IDEA's student handbook as of 2015, students are eligible to graduate “only if the student successfully completes the curriculum requirements identified by the SBOE (State Board of Education), has been accepted into a 4-year college or university, has completed a minimum of 125 hours of community service, and has performed satisfactorily on required end of course assessment instruments.”
+As of 2015, about 65% of students who entered 9th grade did not graduate at an IDEA school.